John Balliol: Abdication

-In retaliation for Scotland's treaty with France, Edward I invaded, commencing the Wars of Scottish Independence.
+In retaliation for Scotland's treaty with France, Edward I invaded, commenced the Wars of Scottish Independence.
 The Scots were defeated at Dunbar and the English took Dunbar Castle on 27 April 1296.
-John abdicated at Stracathro near Montrose on 10 July 1296.
-Here the arms of Scotland were formally torn from John's surcoat, giving him the abiding name of "Toom Tabard" (empty coat).
+John abdicated at Stracathro, near Montrose, on 10 July 1296.

-John was imprisoned in the Tower of London until allowed to go to France in July 1299.
+Balliol was imprisoned in the Tower of London until allowed to go to France in July 1299.
 When his baggage was examined at Dover, the Royal Golden Crown and Seal of the Kingdom of Scotland, with many vessels of gold and silver, and a considerable sum of money, were found in his chests.
-Edward I ordered that the Crown be offered to the shrine of St Thomas Becket at Canterbury, and that the money be returned to John for the expenses of his journey.
-But he kept the Seal himself.
-John was released into the custody of Pope Boniface VIII on condition that he remain at a papal residence.
+Edward I ordered that the crown be offered to the shrine of St Thomas Becket at Canterbury and that the money be returned to Balliol for the expenses of his journey.
+But he kept the seal himself.
+Balliol was released into the custody of Pope Boniface VIII on condition that he remain at a papal residence.
 He was released around the summer of 1301 and lived the rest of his life on his family's ancestral estates at Hélicourt, Picardy.

 Over the next few years, there were several Scottish rebellions against Edward (for example, in 1297 under William Wallace and Andrew Moray).
 When Wallace was chosen as commander, he claimed to act in the name of his king, John Balliol.
-This claim came to look increasingly tenuous, as John's position under nominal house-arrest meant that he could not return to Scotland nor campaign for his release, despite the Scots' diplomatic attempts in Paris and Rome.
+This claim came to look increasingly tenuous, as Balliol's position under nominal house-arrest meant that he could not return to Scotland nor campaign for his release, despite the Scots' diplomatic attempts in Paris and Rome.
 After 1302, he made no further attempts to extend his personal support to the Scots.
-Effectively, Scotland was left without a monarch until the accession of Robert the Bruce in 1306.

 Death

-John died in late 1314 at his family's château at Hélicourt in France.
-On 4 January 1315, King Edward II of England, writing to King Louis X of France, said that he had heard of the death of 'Sir John de Balliol' and requested the fealty and homage of Edward Balliol to be given by proxy.
+Balliol died in late 1314 at his family's château at Hélicourt in France.
+On 4 January 1315, King Edward II of England, writing to King Louis X of France, said that he had heard of the death of "Sir John de Balliol" and requested the fealty and homage of Edward Balliol to be given by proxy.

-A John de Bailleul is interred in the church of St Waast at Bailleul-sur-Eaune in Normandy.
-This may or may not be the Scottish king.
+A John de Bailleul is interred in the church of St. Waast at Bailleul-Neuville in Normandy.

-John was survived by his son Edward Balliol, who later revived his family's claim to the Scottish throne, received support from the English, and had some temporary successes.
+Balliol was survived by his son, Edward Balliol, who later revived his family's claim to the Scottish throne, received support from the English, and had some temporary successes.

 Marriage and children

-John married around 9 February 1281 to Isabella de Warenne, daughter of John de Warenne, 6th Earl of Surrey.
-Her mother, Alice de Lusignan, was niece of Henry III of England.
-John was also an uncle to John Comyn, who was killed following a scuffle with Robert the Bruce in February 1306, in the chapel of the Greyfriars, Dumfries.

-It has been established that John and Isabella had at least one child.